Shanthaaa/My-First-repo/README.md

 # My-First-repo

-This is a sample repo for software engineering assignment
+This is a sample repo for software engineering assignment which has been edited for question number 5